epomatti/aws-s2s-vpn/README.md

 #### Firewall rules

-Add the firewall to allow traffic within the tunnels:
+Add the firewall rules to allow traffic within the tunnels:

 - IPSec
 - WAN